DeclanChidlow/vale.rocks/src/posts/a-year-with-the-framework-laptop-13.md

 ## Cost & Value

 The cost associated with the Framework is undeniably high.
 There is no way around that.
 In comparison to other laptops with similar specifications, it is marginally more expensive.
 However, the initial cost shouldn't be the only consideration.
 Purchasing the Framework Laptop means investing in repairability.
 While it might seem more expensive upfront, the long-term value lies in the ability to replace components over time.
-This aspect ultimately justifies the initial expense, making it a more cost effective choice in the long run.
+This aspect ultimately justifies the initial expense, making it a more cost-effective choice in the long run.
 It's also worth noting that you're supporting a smaller company that, in my opinion, seems dedicated to doing the right thing.

-With that said, you can save some money when buying your laptop by acquiring your RAM and SDD from alternative sources.
+With that said, you can save some money when buying your laptop by acquiring your RAM and SSD from alternative sources.
 Prices are inflated when purchasing directly from Framework, and better prices can be found when purchasing online.
 You can quite easily shave $100 AUD off the price by purchasing the components online.

 <figure class="right">
 <img src="https://images.prismic.io/frameworkmarketplace/25c9a15f-4374-4144-863e-1c649ea24dd8_iris-azalea-sidebyside-01.jpg?auto=compress,format" alt="A picture of two Framework Laptop 13 computers back to back on a dark background." />